Crossover rollouts continue with Porsche, Ford concept at LA show

 Even in Europe, where sales have slumped, demand is growing for utility vehicles and Ford officials said Edge sales in the U.S. market will set a new high this year with more than half its buyers being new to the Ford brand.

-The Edge was introduced in 2006 and remodelled four years later, and while Ford has not said when a next version will debut analysts expect it early 2015.
+The Edge was introduced in 2006 and remodeled four years later, and while Ford has not said when a next version will debut analysts expect it early 2015.

+* Files for secondary offering of up to $75.0 million - sec filing

+BERLIN, March 7 Germany's defence ministry on Tuesday told lawmakers it would not complete a contract with European weapons maker MBDA for a multi-billion euro missile defence system during the current legislative period as planned, ministry sources said.